United-Codes/cloudofficeprint-python/README.md

 - For `@property` properties, the setter's documentation is ignored.
 Make sure everything is in the getter.
 - You can use markdown in the docstrings, along with the generated google-style docs.
   - Doing something like \``ClassName`\` (with backticks, which are generally for inline code) makes pdoc look for the reference and try to hyperlink it in the generated docs.</br>
   This works with any object, useful methods or instance variables of a class too.
-Maked pdoc look for that